ActiveBrainAtlas/MouseBrainAtlas_dev/doc/docker/README.md

 ## Your data root directory

 Before getting started, ensure that you have a directory to use as the output location of the pipeline.
 All files will be outputted here.
 This shall be known as the DATA_DIRECTORY.
-Ensure that there is at least 1TB of free space in your DATA_DIRECTORY.
+Ensure that there is at least 1TB of free space in your DATA_DIRECTORY per new brain (this space will fill up gradually over the course of the pipeline).
 It is recommended that this directory be empty and reserved only for the outputs of the pipeline.

 Here is an example of a good DATA_DIRECTORY: `/media/john/external_drive_1/atlas_root`